 The coarse linen garments where soaked in linseed oil and left to cure for a period of time before taking-on unprecedented waterproofing properties, the captain knew he was on to a winner.
 The garments outperformed all that came before them; so much so in fact that within only 5 years the adventurous start-up had recorded sales upwards of 10,000 pieces.

-The years that followed saw a rise to prominence for the brand with Helly Hansen receiving a diploma for excellence at the 1878 Paris Expo.
+The years that followed saw a rise to prominence for Helly Hansen workwear with them receiving a diploma for excellence at the 1878 Paris Expo.
 The seven oceans of the world were no longer a barrier to traders, especially to an accomplished fisherman such as the good captain; now the world was open for business with exports of these popular garments going international.

-Today of course Helly Hansen clothing is synonymous with high quality & reliability, the tool of choice for the serious tradesman and used globally as survival and rescue gear by emergency services including the Royal National Lifeboat Institution, the world’s oldest lifeboat service.
+Today of course Helly Hansen is synonymous with high quality and reliability, the tool of choice for the serious tradesman and used globally as survival and rescue gear by emergency services including the Royal National Lifeboat Institution, the world’s oldest lifeboat service.